Nneji123/aicommit/README.md

 5. Run the script using the command `python "src/ai_commits.py"`.

 The script will prompt you to confirm the generated commit message.
 If you accept the message, the changes will be committed using the generated message.

+# Changelog
+## v1.0.0 (2023-02-16)

+- Added support for generating commit messages in multiple languages

+- Improved performance when generating commit messages for large diffs

+- Added ability to select from multiple generated commit messages using the inquirer library

+- Fixed various bugs and improved error handling

+v0.0.5 (2023-02-15)

+- Fixed a bug that caused the script to fail when no changes were staged

+v0.0.4 [Initial Release] (2023-02-15)

+- Initial release of aicommits
+- Supports generating conventional commit messages
+- Supports generating commit messages based on the changes in the staged files
+- Uses OpenAI's GPT-3 to generate commit messages

+# Contributing
+Open an issue or submit a pull request if you want to contribute to the project.

 # License
 [MIT](https://github.com/Nneji123/aicommit/LICENSE/)